 As a general rule, commercial real estate investment returns are made over the long run.
 In fact, the typical investment holding period for a commercial property usually ranges from five to ten years.
-While this may be great for investment returns, it can also introduce a risk that certain aspects of a property can become obsolete over that time period.
+While this holding period may be great for investment returns, it can also introduce a risk that certain aspects of a property can become obsolete over that time period.

 In this article, we discuss the three types of obsolescence in commercial real estate: economic obsolescence, functional obsolescence, and physical obsolescence.
-We will define what they are, why the types of obsolescence matter, and how to protect against them.
+We will define what each type of obsolescence is, why the types of obsolescence matter, and how investors can protect against them.
 By the end, readers should be able to identify potential obsolescence and use this knowledge as part of their investment due diligence process.

 At First National Realty Partners, we invest a significant amount of resources in the pre-purchase due diligence process to minimize the risk of obsolescence in our investments.
 To learn more about our current investment offerings, click here.

 The term “obsolescence” refers to something that is either out of date or no longer in line with market requirements.
 In real estate, obsolescence can be categorized as curable or incurable, meaning it can be fixed or not.
 Obsolescence can also impact the risk profile of a real estate investment and the capital needed to update or maintain a property.